Code-Institute-Submissions/Akragas/README.md

 There are one or two features such as relocating the social icons on smaller devices and possible using captions on image gallery (when clicked).

 ## Debugging
-- Need to address: baguetteBox.min.js:7 Uncaught (in promise) TypeError: Failed to execute 'exitFullscreen' on 'Document': Document not active.
+- Needed to address: baguetteBox.min.js:7 Uncaught (in promise) TypeError: Failed to execute 'exitFullscreen' on 'Document': Document not active.
-Appears to be a known error: https://github.com/feimosi/baguetteBox.js/issues/212.
-May replace gallery entirely with fancybox option. - *Fixed by replacing with fancybox*
+Appears to be a known error: https://github.com/feimosi/baguetteBox.js/issues/212. - *Fixed by replacing with fancybox*
-- Surface Duo not seeming to conform to pixel size breakpoint of embed video box - *Fixed with CSS restyling*
+- Surface Duo seemed to not conform to pixel size breakpoint of embed video box - *Fixed with CSS restyling*
 - favico wasn't appearing. - *Got fix from <https://stackoverflow.com/questions/46163065/github-pages-website-favicon-not-showing>*
 - Layout issues on Windows 11 with Video Box and Temples section, both caused by an unnecessary row, which I removed.
 Interesting to see that this row wasn;t causing any issues across the other browsers.